-- The voter must execute, in the presence of an elections official, the written affirmation stating that the voter is eligible to vote and registered in the county where the voter desires to vote. - Once voted, the ballot is sealed in a provisional ballot envelope for return to the elections official. - The provisional ballot of a voter who is otherwise entitled to vote shall not be rejected because the voter did not cast his or her ballot in the voter's assigned precinct. - To prevent double voting, provisional ballots are not reviewed until all VBM ballots are verified and recorded and history has been applied. - Provisional ballots are examined, verified, and processed much in the same way as VBM ballots.
-Each ballot is reviewed and researched on the following points before being accepted for counting: (1) valid signature; (2) current county voter registration; (3) prior county voter registration; (4) current registration address versus new address; (5) whether a VBM or provisional or precinct ballot was returned; and (6) the precinct where the ballot was cast. - If the provisional voter is eligible to vote, the official must then determine which contests may be voted.
-If the voter is eligible to vote in all the contests on the voted ballot, then the ballot is processed like a VBM ballot; but, if the voter was only eligible to vote in some of the contests, the eligible portion of the ballot is duplicated on a new paper ballot and the duplicate ballot is processed like a VBM ballot.
-If the ballot has been voted electronically and determination has been made that it can be counted, those votes will be tallied electronically.
-If the ballot can only be partially counted, only those contests eligible to be voted will be tallied electronically.
+- The voter must execute, in the presence of an election's official, the written affirmation stating that the voter is eligible to vote and registered in the county where the voter desires to vote. - Once voted, the ballot is sealed in a provisional ballot envelope for return to the election's official. - The provisional ballot of a voter who is otherwise entitled to vote shall not be rejected because the voter did not cast his or her ballot in the voter's assigned precinct. - Due to the use of the Statewide Voter Registration Database's real time exchange of voter history, provisional ballots can be reviewed and verified at any time during the voting and canvass periods, while preventing double voting. - Provisional ballots are examined, verified, and processed much in the same way as VBM ballots.
+Each ballot is reviewed and researched before being accepted for counting considering the following: (1) valid signature; (2) current county voter registration; (3) prior county voter registration; (4) current registration address versus new address; (5) whether a VBM or provisional or precinct ballot was returned; and (6) the precinct where the ballot was cast. - If the provisional voter is eligible to vote, the official must then determine which contests may be voted.
+If the voter is eligible to vote in all the contests on the voted ballot, then the ballot is processed in the same manner as a VBM ballot; but, if the voter was only eligible to vote in some of the contests, the eligible portion of the ballot is duplicated on a new paper ballot and the duplicate ballot is processed like a VBM ballot.
+If the ballot has been voted electronically and determination has been made that it can be counted, those votes will be tallied.
+If the ballot can only be partially counted, only those contests eligible to be voted will be tallied.